-You can also use a rabbit hutch or a large plastic Zoo Zone.
 Be aware that you won’t be able to use a Ceramic Heat Emitter with Zoo Zone, as it’ll melt the plastic.
-In this case, you’d need to find a different heat source.

-If you do decide to provide a multi level cage for your hedgehog then an owner in the African Pygmy Hedgehog club Facebook group recommends that steps are shallow, with sides, so that your hedgehog doesn’t fall off.
+Your pygmy hedgehog's home should be on one level ideally.
+However, if you do decide to provide a multi level home for your hedgehog then an owner in the African Pygmy Hedgehog club Facebook group recommends that steps are shallow, with sides, so that your hedgehog doesn’t fall off.

-The cage should be very secure, as Pygmy hedgehogs are very good at escaping.
+The home should be very secure, as Pygmy hedgehogs are very good at escaping.

 Your hedgehog should be given a hide to snuggle into

 - A Ceramic Heat Emitter (not suitable for Zoo Zone enclosures)

 - Petnap heat mat (plastic with red covering)

 Pygmy hedgehogs are solitary animals and they prefer their own company.
 They shouldn’t be kept together, because this could lead to fights.